 when they are woven into a conceptual fabric, such as a narrative.’

 Professor of Psychology, Harvard University

-Each term begins with an overarching narrative where children hear the different ‘voices’ of the past, present and future, often including a problem to be solved which links to each term’s enquiry question.
+Each term begins with an overarching narrative where children hear the different ‘voices’ of the past, present and future.
 Through these ‘voices’, the children empathise, using the story to ask questions and seek answers.

 For any paper copies requests for any of the documents on the website free of charge, please contact the school office.